 Vents, grilles or flues

-This does not apply to any works that may need listed building consent which should be checked and considered separately.
+This does not apply to any works that may need listed building consent.
 Thereafter any approved works on these details (a)-(k) shall be carried out in full accordance with these approved details.

 Reason: To ensure the development is carried out in accordance with the approval and to ensure the quality of development indicated on the approved plans is achieved in practice.